decretist/Dissertation/Chapter3/chapter3.markdown

 </div>

+[1] The purpose of the first (Authority) section of this chapter is to show, more than tell, that most of the medieval statements that modern historians take to be evidence about the biography of the author or the authorship of the text are really statements about the *authority* of either Gratian or the *Decretum*.

+You summarized the purpose of the second (Author) section of this chapter---which at the time we took to *be* the chapter---thusly:

-[1] "The third order of business then is to recount the history of efforts, from the *Summa Parisiensis* on, of legal scholars and historians to find the man behind the name Gratian.
+"The third order of business then is to recount the history of efforts, from the *Summa Parisiensis* on, of legal scholars and historians to find the man behind the name Gratian.
 Here, you need to lay out the traditional evidence used for solving this puzzle.
 You are lucky that Noonan, Pennington etc. have laid out the evidence and played with it for you." – Stan Chodorow

+Is the *Summa Parisiensis* just an example, or is there something particularly significant about the evidence it provides regarding Gratian and the *Decretum* that I need to specifically address?

 [2] "their authority deriving mainly from the fact that they consisted mostly of quotations" Anders Winroth, *The Making of Gratian’s Decretum*